stoermelder/vcvrack-packone/src/modules/midikit/SCRIPTING.md

     Lua likewise: `rack.onLoad = function(...) ... end` /
     `rack.onUnload = function() ... end`.

+### Hooks and predefined objects are resolved once, at load time

+`rack.onMidiMessage`, `rack.onTrigger`, `rack.onLoad`, and `rack.onUnload`
+are read from the `rack` object **exactly once**, right after the script's top-level code finishes running. **Reassigning any of them afterward — from inside a callback or anywhere else in the script — has no effect.** The function that was present at load time keeps running for the lifetime of the script; a later assignment to `rack.onMidiMessage` (or the others) is simply never looked at again.
+The same applies to defining a hook **late**: a script that never defines `rack.onMidiMessage` at load time but assigns it later (e.g. from inside `rack.onTrigger`) will never have that later definition called — the "no `onMidiMessage` defined" warning logged at load time is the last word on it.

+This is a deliberate, permanent design choice, not a limitation to be worked
+around: resolving the hooks once (rather than looking them up by name on every incoming MIDI message or trigger tick) is what keeps message dispatch fast.
+Write scripts so every hook is assigned exactly once, at the top level, during initial load — this is what every shipped preset already does and the only supported pattern.

+Reassigning (or otherwise clobbering — e.g. `rack = 42`) one of the
+predefined globals (`rack`, `midi`, `midiOut`, `trig`, `input`, `param`, `number`) at runtime is likewise unsupported.
+Both engines are tested to degrade gracefully rather than crash if a script does this anyway — expect either the reassignment to be silently ignored (for a hook function, per above) or a caught, logged script error on the next statement that tries to use the clobbered value (for everything else) — but the resulting behavior is undefined and may differ in wording between QuickJs and Lua.
+Treat any of this as a bug in the script, not a supported technique.

 ## QuickJS language support

 QuickJs is a full JavaScript engine (ES2020), so all standard JavaScript